Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 # SNES to NeoGeo MVS controller adapter
 A SNES to NeoGeo MVS controller adapter based on Arduino.
 To be used with a supergun or MVS consolization.
 The pinout come from [this repository](https://github.com/robinhedwards/SNES-to-NeoGeo) from Robin Edwards.
 The adapter is **not natively AES compatible** (the "not" so includes NeoGeo AES and NeoGeo CD) because the AES DB15 male port is indeed too deep to be used with standard DB15 female connectors.
 You can of course replace the DB15 by some third-party butchered extension cord if you want the AES compatibility.

 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 Eu citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs (taxes paid at order).
 Just drop the gerber to their site and order with default parameters (the cheapest by default).
+Each converter unit should cost you about 7€ of 2026.

 Button layout is based on a NeoGeo CD controller because I'm used to it, but is very easy to modify in the code.
 It was Metal Slug proofed with success.